 However, as Saudi Arabia is characterized by an exceptionally hot climate, vehicle maintenance costs tend to be quite high and wear and tear sets in sooner.
 Note that you will need to submit your vehicle for the annual Motor Vehicle Periodic Inspection, called “fahas” in Arabic.

-You are not obliged to purchase a fully comprehensive car insurance plan in Saudi Arabia — however, third-party coverage is compulsory.
+You are not obliged to purchase a fully comprehensive car insurance plan in Saudi Arabia; however, third-party coverage is compulsory.

 Buying a car in Saudi Arabia

-Overall, car prices in Saudi Arabia are on the reasonable side, and most expats prefer to buy or rent vehicles on the spot — as opposed to bringing their own cars from their home countries.
+Overall, car prices in Saudi Arabia are on the reasonable side, and most expats prefer to buy or rent vehicles on the spot—as opposed to bringing their own cars from their home countries.
 Another reason for this is that car import rules in Saudi Arabia are quite strict, with lots of limitations and paperwork involved.

 However, if transportation is not part of your contract, buying or renting a car would be the next best thing.

 Buying a car in Saudi Arabia is quite straightforward.
-You simply need to locate a dealership that sells the model you are interested in, pay them a visit, take the vehicle for a test drive and, if everything is to your liking, proceed with the purchase.
+You simply need to locate a dealership that sells the model you are interested in, pay them a visit, take the vehicle for a test drive, and, if everything is to your liking, proceed with the purchase.
 Most dealerships will take all the paperwork off of your hands, and you will simply need to sign on the dotted line.

-If you are not on the market for a new vehicle, you can lease one.
+If you are not on the market for a new vehicle, you can rent one.
 You will find both international and local car rental companies in the country that will be able to provide you with a car.
-To rent a car in Saudi Arabia, you need to be at least 25 years old and have a valid driver's license: whether local or foreign.
+To rent a car in Saudi Arabia, you need to be at least 25 years old and have a valid driver's license, whether local or foreign.
 You will also need to present your passport and Iqama.

 Traffic accidents in Saudi Arabia